UserC2/scheduler/docs/App Proposal.md

 	* Elapsed Time
 	* Actual start time of event
 	* Actual end time of event
-	* Interruption Status (deduced from interruption reason)
+	* Interrupt Status (deduced from Interrupt Reason)
 	* Interruption Reason
 * This allows the program to deduce information about an event (e.g. how long an event typically takes), and allows for duration-based conditions (e.g. '`Repeat end`: COMPLETED FOR 25 hours').